easyrobotic/coffe_machine/README.md

     - *rostopic echo /coffe_machine/Feedback*

-An example can be found in:
+An example can be found here:

 ![picture](test_1_IsWaterTankRemoved.png)